-THREE-DIMENSIONAL VIDEO SYSTEMS Three-dimensional Technology Systems and are based on the physiological phenomenon of retinal persistence.
+The most commonly used systems depend on rapid time sequential imaging with two cameras and one monitor and are based on the physiological phenomenon of retinal persistence.
 Both channels alternate (open/close) with sufficient speed (50-60 Hz) to avoid detection of flicker by the human eye.
 The monitors must therefore have double the frequency (100-120 Hz).
-Sequential switching between the two eyes is necessary to ensure that the correct image (left and right) falls on the corresponding retina otherwise picture will overlap.
+Sequential switching between the two eyes is necessary to ensure that the correct image

+(left and right) falls on the corresponding retina otherwise picture will overlap.
 This is achieved by wearing special optical glasses that act as alternating shutters to each eye.
 The current problem with these optical shutters, especially the active battery operated liquid crystal display type shutter is loss of brightness and color degradation.
-There is no clinically proved evidence that current 3D systems improve performance of laparoscopic surgery.
+There is no clinically proved evidence that current three-dimensional systems improve performance of laparoscopic surgery.